biblenerd/awesome-bible-developer-resources/README.md

 - [OSIS Tutorial](https://wiki.crosswire.org/OSIS_Tutorial) &mdash; Walks through creation of a basic OSIS XML document.

 ### Text-Fabric

+Text-Fabric is a format and accompanying Python library / API for working with ancient texts and associated linguistic annotations as annotated graphs.
+It can accept corpora in a variety of formats and convert these to TF format.

+- [Main GitHub repository](https://github.com/annotation/text-fabric) &mdash; Main repository for file format and API.
+- [`tf` package documentation](https://annotation.github.io/text-fabric/tf/index.html) &mdash; Docs for `tf` Python package.

 ### USFM
 ### USFX
 ### USX